Cyme (Aeolis): Roman and Byzantine era

 Polybius records that Cyme obtained freedom from taxation following the defeat of Antiochus III, later being incorporated into Roman Asia province.
 During the reign of Tiberius, the city suffered from a great earthquake, common in the Aegean.
 Other Roman sources such as Pliny the Elder mention Cyme as one of the cities of Aeolia which supports Herodotus' similar claim:

 The above-mentioned, then, are the twelve towns of the Ionians.
-The Aeolic cities are the following:- Cyme, called also Phriconis, Larissa, Neonteichus, Temnus, Cilla, Notium, Aegiroessa, Pitane, Aegaeae, Myrina, and Gryneia.
+The Aeolic cities are the following: Cyme, called also Phriconis, Larissa, Neonteichus, Temnos, Cilla, Notium, Aegiroessa, Pitane, Aegaeae, Myrina, and Gryneia.
 These are the eleven ancient cities of the Aeolians.
 Originally, indeed, they had twelve cities upon the mainland, like the Ionians, but the Ionians deprived them of Smyrna, one of the number.
 The soil of Aeolis is better than that of Ionia, but the climate is less agreeable.

 It was assigned to the Roman province of Asia Prima.

+The Philogelos, a Greek-language joke book, written circa 4th century CE, features a series of jokes about the people of Cyme, who are stereotyped as unintelligent, superstitious, and literal-minded.